ShadowKitty42/ONI-Archipelago/README.md

 ### Important Note

 The Research Tree currently ignores items from other games and will not display them.
 This does NOT affect how many items a Research topic will give you.
-This means if a Research topic gives 4 items in vanilla, it still gives 4 items, even if it doesn't display 4.
+This means if a Research topic gives 4 items in vanilla, it will still send 4 items to the Multiworld.
+You will only see items listed that are in ONI.
 If you don't remember how many items a Research Topic will give, I recommend using the wiki page for reference.
 Use either [Base Game](https://oxygennotincluded.fandom.com/wiki/Category:Research) or [Spaced Out (and later)](https://oxygennotincluded.fandom.com/wiki/Category:Research).

 ## Logic